neuecc/ZeroFormatter/README.md

 }
 ```

-Cross Plaftorm
+Cross Platform
 ---
-Currently No and I have no plans.
+Currently, No and I have no plans.
 Welcome to contribute port to other languages, I want to help your work!

 ZeroFormatter spec has three stages.